carbon-language/carbon-lang/docs/project/principles/low_context_sensitivity.md

 mistake due to the context is low.
 Some simple examples:

 -   Context-sensitivity in comments is less expensive in general than in code.
--   Places where the general meaning is clear, developers can safely and reliably work with that general understanding, and the context only provides a minor refinement.
+-   In places where the general meaning is clear, developers can safely and reliably work with that general understanding, and the context only provides a minor refinement.